Argentonia

-Argentonia S.R.L., (Argentonia), was a limited liability company to commercialize immersion (virtual reality) products in Argentina.
+Argentonia S.R.L. was a limited liability company to commercialize immersion (virtual reality) products in Argentina.
 It was founded in October 2007 by Leonardo Penotti and three partners while he was a student at Universidad Tecnológica Nacional in Rosario, Argentina.

 History

 Its commercial office was based in the city of Buenos Aires, where it was designated by the business registry of the Autonomous City of Buenos Aires with a new category of company in the country, virtual world development.
 It had four founding partners and more than 10 employees among its permanent staff and external consultants.

 The Rosario engineer Leonardo Penotti was the only partner outside the city of Buenos Aires.

 In 2007, it obtained the partnership in the Spanish-language users registry in Argentina of the immersive platform Second Life, owned by Linden Lab.

 The company began using the open-source server platform for hosting virtual worlds and metaverses OpenSimulator in its commercial developments in 2008, hosting it on its own virtual dedicated server.

 In the active period of the company, its founders give talks, interviews, workshops and exhibitions in institutions on Elearning, immersive education, virtual technology in marketing, gamification, among other topics throughout Argentina, Latin America and Spain.

 It remained active until 2010 after the dissolution in common agreement of its founding partners.